-- 1. To establish the relationship between parental marital status and academic performance of secondary school students. - 2.
-To assess the relationship between family financial situation and academic performance of secondary school students IN ARUA MUNICIPAL, ARUA DISTRICT. - 3.
-To investigate the relationship between parents' education level and academic Performance of secondary school students school in Arua municipality, Arua district. - 4.
-To examine the relationship between family size and academic performance of Secondary school students IN ARUA municipality, Arua district.
+1. To establish the relationship between parental marital status and academic performance of secondary school students.

+2. To assess the relationship between family economic status and academic performance of secondary school students in Arua Municipality Arua District.

+3. To investigate the relationship between parents' education level and academic Performance of secondary school students school in Arua municipality, Arua district.

+4. To examine the relationship between family size and academic performance of Secondary school students in Arua municipality, Arua district.